1jss/C9-lang/README.md

 i32 add(i32 a, i32 b)
 ```

-If a function does not return a value or takes no parameters use `void`, which is a type that represents nothing.
+If a function does not return a value or takes no parameters use `void`, which is a type that represents nothingness.

 ```C
 void print_hello(void) {